Rogue WaveLars Berge

 Acclaimed journalist Lars Berge embarks on a personal odyssey in the footsteps of a seafaring ancestor at the

 heart of an onboard miracle, from Scandinavia to the ports of Wales and the United States.

 The full-rigged SS Alcides sailed the world at the height of the First World War.
 During one violent storm, a sailor was swept overboard, but instead of joining the names of long-lost sailors that regularly appeared in the newspapers at that time, a miracle occurred.
 A rogue wave washed him back up on deck again.
-At least, that’s how the story goes according the account that has been told in one Swedish family for over a century.
-Until the day Swedish writer Lars Berge decided to investigate what really happened on that day, to his great grandfather, the sailor J.W.
-Granström, the man swept overboard, and then not.
+At least, that’s how the story goes according the account of what’s been told in one Swedish family for over a century.
+Until the day Swedish writer Lars Berge decides to investigate what really happened on that day, to the sailor J.W.
+Granström, his great grandfather, the man who was swept overboard, and then not.

 ‘A masterful journalistic work and fine storytelling.’

 — Svenska Dagbladet

 ‘After half the book, however, I capitulate and become Berge’s involuntary fellow traveler in the search for the truth in that story about the monster wave.
 I allow myself to be taught about one or the other that sails into Berge’s consciousness.’